SuperOfficeDocs/superoffice-docs/docs/travel/travel-gateway/username-ini.md

 ![x -screenshot][img2]

 > [!NOTE]
-> It adds the associate ID when you ask for other users and will check the database for this associate's current user group.<br>Documents from other users are only copied down to the travel user, not from travel user to central.
+> It adds the associate ID when you ask for other users and will check the database for this associate's current user group.
+>
+> Documents from other users are only copied down to the travel user, not from a Travel user to central.

 SuperOffice Remote Travel Server (SORTS.exe) must be run from the travel gateway to process this file.
 This will generate the *Copylist-username.txt* file with a list of documents that should be copied to the travel user next time they run the Remote Travel client.